jadhav-puneeth/Mal-Vin/README.md

 - #### ADWARE: hides on your device and serves you advertisements.
 - #### SPYWARE: collects information

-This porject allows users to upload an image and detect the type of malware and its family.
+This project allows users to upload an image and detect the type of malware and its family.

 ## Installation